How to ensure a great print result

 To ensure the best print result for your images, here are some important things to note.

-1. High resolution is key.
+1. High resolution is key

-2. Zoom in on your images.
+2. Zoom in on your images

 The best way to check for any quality issues in your image files is to do a visual check at an extreme zoom.
 Open your images on your computer and zoom in on them until you’re viewing them at 200% of their actual size.
 At this zoom you’ll notice any issues such as image blur, soft focus, a high level of image grain, pixelation, over-sharpening or anything else in the image that doesn’t look right.
 Any issues visible at this zoom will be visible in print.
 Swap out any problem images or approach your photographer if edits to the image files are required.
-Our design studio software will only flag images under 150dpi, and cannot signal any other quality issues within your images.
+Our Design Studio software will only flag images under 160dpi, and cannot signal any other quality issues within your images.

-3. Dark images need your attention.
+3. Dark images need your attention

 Silhouette of three people jumping in the air at the beach during sunset.